jdiamond/commandable/README.md

 ## TODO

+Additional features:

 - bash completions
-- env vars
+- env vars (with custom function/object to lookup or process.env)
-- notes
 - pre- and post-command callbacks
 - required rest args
 - Date type
+- default values for optional arguments
+- command aliases
+- validation functions for options and arguments

+Related to help output:

+- notes (as array of strings or path to file?)
+- placeholders in options (--foo=<bar>)
 - opt groups for help output
-- default values for optional arguments
 - help text for arguments and output in help
 - don't output help and exit when 'h' or 'help' option is configured
-- command aliases
-- validation functions for options and arguments